Ralph G. Brooks: Career

 While teaching at Hartington, Nebraska, Brooks earned a Master of Arts in school administration in 1932 from the University of Nebraska–Lincoln.
 He served at a number of high schools in Nebraska and Iowa, and married Darleene L. Day on December 24, 1934.
 The couple had one child.

 In 1942, he sought and won the Democratic nomination for Congress in the first district, but lost to the Republican, Carl Curtis, in the general election.
 Moving to McCook, Nebraska in 1946, he became Superintendent of Schools and President of McCook Junior College.

 Winning the Democratic nomination, Brooks was elected Governor of Nebraska by popular vote on November 4, 1958.
 While he was in office, he promoted industrial growth, endorsed a traffic safety program, and fought for accelerated Interstate Highway construction.

 In 1960, Brooks ran for Nebraska's Senate Seat held by Carl Curtis, Brooks won the primary, defeating Clair Armstrong Callan, but died on September 9, 1960, at the age of 62.

 Death

 While still in office, Brooks died on September 9, 1960.
-He is interred at Lincoln Memorial Park, Lincoln, Lancaster County, Nebraska USA.
+He was buried at Lincoln Memorial Park.